BritishPandaChick/fcc-markdown-previewer/README.md

 * Bootstrap

 ## Instructions
-Just type your text in the editor and will appear in the previewer.
+Clone this repo or download the zip file.
+Run ```npm start``` to start the app.
+Type your text in the editor and will appear in the previewer.

 ## Contributing
-This repository is based on starter code from the create-react-app and Ben Brooke's Markdown Previewer tutorial.
+This repository is based on starter code from the create-react-app, Ben Brooke's Markdown Previewer tutorial, and K-dev's Markdown Previewer.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Dylan Israel